alperoguzkan/RelaxTask/README.md

 # RelaxTask

-This project is a sample Cucumber Java UI Automation Implementation
+This project is a sample Cucumber Java UI and API Test Implementation

 ### Prerequisites